carvalhofernanda64846-pixel/Projeto-api-sql-lanchonete/README.md

 - Nome do cliente
 - Produto comprado
 - Preço do produto
-- Total armazenado no pedido
+- Total armazenado do pedido